KevinAst/MyWeb/FireWithin/MyFaith.md

 God laid on my heart that the difference between my past Christian Life and the Christians that were "On Fire" for the Lord, was the empowering of the Holy Spirit.
-This world is complicated and it is not something we can't navigate on our own.
+This world is complicated and it is not something we can navigate on our own.
 We need help.

 I believe there are two distinct aspects of the Holy Spirit in a believer's life: